Visit Rochester, NH

-Whether you’re staying the weekend or have been here a lifetime, there’s always something fun and exciting to do in Rochester, New Hampshire.
+Whether you’re staying the weekend or lived here for years, there’s always something fun and exciting to do in Rochester, New Hampshire.
 Rochester has some of the best restaurants, retail shops, nonprofit organizations, and recreational activities in the region.
 With a rich history and strong arts, entertainment, dining, and lodging options, Rochester is the place to be any time of the year.

-Downtown Rochester, New Hampshire is the place to find unique shops and services, quality restaurants, fine arts and culture, and live entertainment.
-It's also home to numerous municipal assets including public parks, playgrounds and pools, walking trails, the Rochester Public Library, the Rochester Historical Society and Museum, and much more.
-Free parking is available in multiple municipal lots and along several nearby streets.
+Downtown Rochester is the place to find unique shops and services, quality restaurants, fine arts and culture, and live entertainment.
+It's also home to numerous municipal assets, including public parks, playgrounds and pools, walking trails, the Rochester Public Library, the Rochester Historical Society and Museum, and much more.

-- Click here to learn more about Downtown Rochester
+- Click here to learn more about downtown parking

 Shopping, Dining, and Services

-If you're looking for great restaurants, unique shops, and professional services, then look no further than Rochester, NH.
-To learn more, visit the Greater Rochester Chamber of Commerce at 18 South Main Street or at the website below.
-The Chamber of Commerce is an active, non-profit business membership organization comprised of businesses and professionals who are dedicated to fostering a favorable economic climate in which to live and work.
+If you're looking for great restaurants, unique shops, and professional services, then look no further!
+To learn more about the wide variety of businesses in Rochester, visit the Greater Rochester Chamber of Commerce at 18 South Main Street or the website below.
+The Chamber of Commerce is an active, non-profit membership organization comprised of businesses and professionals who are dedicated to fostering a favorable economic climate in which to live and work.

-- Click here to learn more about the Greater Rochester Chamber of Commerce
+- Click here to visit the Greater Rochester Chamber of Commerce

 Parks and Recreation

-Rochester is home to several recreational opportunities that are appealing to people of all ages.
-The Hanson Pines, near Spaulding High School, features numerous wooded walking trails, a scenic trail along the Cocheco River, a kayak and canoe launch, basketball courts, a public pool, and a playground.
-Spaulding High School and the James W. Foley Community Center (home of the Rochester Recreation Department) offers a soft walking track around the football field and tennis courts.
-The Rochester Common also features a track for walkers and runners, a playground, and a baseball field.
-The Downtown Riverwalk, across from Lilac City Grille/behind Citizen's Bank, offers several bistro tables for outdoor dining and an enjoyable view of the Cocheco River.
-There is also a Disc Golf course and several scenic trails in Gonic that are the perfect setting to recreate and enjoy the outdoors with friends and family.
+Rochester offers a wide range of recreational opportunities for people of all ages.
+Hanson Pines, located near Spaulding High School, features wooded walking trails, a scenic path along the Cocheco River, a kayak and canoe launch, basketball courts, a public pool, and a playground.
+Nearby, the Community Center and High School provide access to a soft walking track around the football field and tennis courts.
+The Rochester Common also offers a walking and running track, a playground, and a baseball field.
+For those seeking more outdoor adventure, Gonic is home to a disc golf course and several scenic trails, perfect for spending time with friends and family while enjoying nature.

-- Click here to learn more about the Rochester Recreation Department
+- Click here for the Rochester Recreation Department

-- Click here for additional information regarding parks and playgrounds in the area
+- Click here to learn about parks and playgrounds in the area

 Hillsdale Street